 Many have the mindset that illiterate communities would care less if their children performed poorly because the value of education is nascent.
 The contrary proved to be true.

-I sacrifice the labor my child provides for him to go to school.
+I sacrifice the labour my child provides for him to go to school.
 I am 50 and have to go up the mountains in the heat to take care of our goats so that he gets an education.
 I have no other investments but my son.
 All my hope is in him.
 That he may do well and take us out of this extreme poverty we endure.
 With him, all my hope lies

 The stakes are in fact higher, and confirm what I have always said and used as my guiding ethos.

 Africa cannot afford un-contextualized design; the stakes are simply too high.